Bi-VLA: Vision-Language-Action Model-Based System for Bimanual Robotic Dexterous Manipulations: Introduction

 \section{Introduction}

-Recent advancements in language models have had a significant impact on Human-Robot Interaction (HRI), enabling robots to interact more naturally and effectively with their human counterparts \cite{kim2024understanding}.
-To enhance performance efficiency and deal with complex tasks, coordinated dual-arm robotic systems are used to increase reliability and approach tasks that are hard to be done with one manipulator \cite{vo2022development}.
-The coordination of two manipulator systems has been studied in the literature to achieve satisfactory performance \cite{edsinger2007two},\cite{rakita2019shared}.
-However, traditional planning-based methods that focus on motion planning for coordinating two robotic arms through predefined trajectories \cite{bersch2011bimanual}, \cite{mirrazavi2017dynamical} are not optimal to be applied for dynamic and complex tasks.
-To achieve human-level bimanual manipulation, strategies like reinforcement learning (RL) \cite{chen2022towards} and learning from demonstration (LfD) \cite{franzese2023interactive} can be used.
-However, it's crucial to acknowledge the inherent challenges associated with these methods, particularly concerning the time required for learning and data collection.
-Moreover, they lack robustness in dynamically changing environments and tasks, limiting their practical utility in scenarios requiring real-time responsiveness to human needs.
+Recent advancements in language models have significantly impacted Human-Robot Interaction (HRI), enabling robots to engage more naturally and effectively with their human counterparts \cite{kim2024understanding}.
+In particular, to enhance performance efficiency and tackle complex tasks, coordinated dual-arm robotic systems are increasingly employed.
+These systems offer greater reliability and facilitate the execution of tasks that are challenging for a single manipulator \cite{vo2022development}.
+Furthermore, the coordination of two manipulator systems has been extensively studied in the literature, yielding satisfactory performance outcomes \cite{edsinger2007two}, \cite{rakita2019shared}.
+However, traditional planning-based methods, which focus on motion planning through predefined trajectories for coordinating two robotic arms \cite{bersch2011bimanual}, \cite{mirrazavi2017dynamical}, are often suboptimal for dynamic and complex tasks.
+To achieve human-level bimanual manipulation, alternative strategies such as reinforcement learning (RL) \cite{chen2022towards} and learning from demonstration (LfD) \cite{franzese2023interactive} have been proposed.
+Nevertheless, it is crucial to acknowledge the inherent challenges associated with these approaches, particularly regarding the time required for learning and data collection.